 Duplicate.
 If you need to manage several projects with the same workflow, use this action to make a copy of an existing board.

 Delete.
-Use this option to delete an entire board with all the lists and cards it contains.
+Use this option to delete an entire board with all the lists and stories it contains.

 Restored archived lists.
 Use this action to restore archived lists to the board.